 With all these solutions, and a population explosion bordering on infestation, we need to keep up our consumption as an example of human authority over nature to the younger generations.
 They need to see that this planet is ours for the taking, and no amount of consequence should deter us from the killer discounts we could receive on Black Friday—especially since we’ve got Earth Day to balance it all out.
-I mean, I dropped off an old VHS player this year, what about you?
+I mean, I dropped off an old VHS player this year so I deserve that new laptop, what about you?

 Or, you could take …responsibility

 I know what you’re saying, “but that’s just too hard—why can’t I just take a pill or something, instead?” and you’re right.
-There is so little we have to be accountable for in this day and age, it’s insulting to have to take responsibility for our own actions.
+There is so little we have to be accountable for in this day and age, it’s insulting to have to take responsibility for our own actions, of all things.

 And, while waiting for a scientific breakthrough to make everything Soylent, it only makes sense to send our waste overseas to make room for another apartment complex or strip mall.
 It’ll only take a few thousand years to get us back to good.
 Besides, what would “environmentally-responsible behavior” do for us, anyway?